How to Connect to the EDW (Enterprise Data Warehouse)

 5. This warning is informational.
 Press ‘OK’ to proceed.

-Screenshot Microsoft Access
+Microsoft Access informational warning message

 Step 2: Create a New Data Source